French chartered accountant code of ethics: complete guide 2026

 5. Loyalty and respect for professional dignity#

 The chartered accountant must practise with dignity, courtesy and loyalty towards clients, colleagues and third parties.
-They cannot engage in aggressive canvassing, comparative advertising or unfair practices to attract clientele.
+Their communication must remain measured: comparative advertising and unfair practices to attract clientele remain prohibited, even though personalised solicitation is now permitted under conditions (see below).

 Chartered accountant fees: what the code says#